missilen/webwork/README.txt

 1. Log into the development JIRA as a user with jira admin privileges and go to the Admin page

-2. You should see a new Samples section on the left at the top containing lots of links to example pages.
+2. Under the Plugins you should see a section named "Other" with links to each of the sample actions.

 3. Read the sample source code, starting with src/main/resources/atlassian-plugin.xml and look at the output in